TuongThienTran/CS230-Group14/README.md

 # MedConnect
-A fictious startup from GROUP 4 - CS230
+A fictitious startup from GROUP 4 - CS230